ankitsultana/ankitsultana.github.io/README.md

 #### Usage

-* If you want to use version two/three, go [here](https://github.com/bk2dcradle/bk2dcradle.github.io/releases), download source code as mentioned below:
+* If you want to use version two/three, go [here](https://github.com/bk2dcradle/bk2dcradle.github.io/releases), download source code from the tag mentioned below:

       Version Name | Download from Tag   |
       -------------|---------------------|